DECODEproject/whitepaper/introduction.md

 Decentralised technology ecosystems have been around for decades, and more recently there has been an explosion of decentralised platforms powering the rise of cryptocurrencies.
 In 2008-09, Satoshi Nakamoto implemented the first decentralised currency combining advancements in public key cryptography with a consensus algorithm widely known as "proof of work" This was a breakthrough in building a completely decentralised ecosystem that was centred around the transfer of 'assets' from one individual to another.
 Since then, there have been several advancements in using blockchain for creating both fungible and non-fungible assets.

-Ethereum [Ref: https://github.com/ethereum/wiki/wiki/White-Paper#history] provides a blockchain implementation that can be used to encode arbitrary state transitions, enabling it to be used as a decentralised 'back-end' for applications.
+Ethereum [@EthereumWP] provides a blockchain implementation that can be used to encode arbitrary state transitions, enabling it to be used as a decentralised 'back-end' for applications.
 Ethereum takes the very specific distributed application of bitcoin and generalises it to provide a massively decentralised computing infrastructure.
 Nodes in the network execute decentralised applications via "Smart Contracts" and record the state transitions on a public blockchain.
 These smart contracts are executed through a computing virtual machine called the "Ethereum Virtual Machine" (EVM).

 Monax (published on the hyperledger project as Burrow) is an open platform for developers to build, ship, and run blockchain-based applications.
 It's client is agnostic to the underlying blockchain technology.
 Public ledgers such as Ethereum are both anonymous and permissionless systems, i.e any user can run validating nodes, and the inherent nature of the cryptography that is the basis for mining determines that an attacker would need to control more than 50% of the network.
 The decentralised and distributed nature of the network combined with the cost of proof of work, forms the basis of its trust model.